Susac's syndrome: Radiographic appearance

 In a recent analysis (Susac et al., 2003), MRI images from 27 patients fulfilling the diagnostic criteria of Susac's syndrome were reviewed.
 Multifocal supratentorial lesions were present in all patients.
 Most lesions were small (3 to 7 mm), though some were larger than 7 mm.
 All 27 patients had corpus callosum lesions.
-These all had a punched-out appearance on follow up MRI.
+These all had a punched-out appearance on follow-up MRI.
 Though most commonly involving white matter, many patients also had lesions in deep grey matter structures, as well as leptomeningeal enhancement.
 Multiple sclerosis (MS) and acute disseminated encephalomyelitis (ADEM) can mimic the MRI changes seen in patients with Susac's syndrome.
 However, the callosal lesions in Susac's syndrome are centrally located.
 In comparison, patients with MS and ADEM typically have lesions involving the undersurface of the corpus callosum.
-Deep gray matter involvement commonly occurs in ADEM but is very rare in MS. Leptomeningeal involvement is not typical of either MS or ADEM.
-What this means is that if 10 lesions are found in the brain of an MS patient, a lesion may be found in the corpus callosum.
-If you have 10 lesions in a Susac patient, more than half will be in the corpus callosum.
+Deep gray matter involvement commonly occurs in ADEM but is very rare in MS. Leptomeningeal involvement is not typical of either MS or ADEM: if 10 lesions are found in the brain of an MS patient, a lesion may be found in the corpus callosum.
+If a Susac patient has 10 lesions, more than half will be in the corpus callosum.

 A concern about this illness is that it mimics multiple sclerosis when looking at the vision loss and brain lesions.
 If close attention is not paid to the retina of a patient with vision loss and brain lesions, their symptoms may be mistaken for MS instead of Susac's syndrome.
 This may account for the low prevalence of the illness.
 There is also a pathological similarity between the endotheliopathy in Susac's syndrome with that seen in juvenile dermatomyositis.